Find other sites and services by the City of Greater Sudbury

 Guidelines for developing websites, web pages or web content

-All website, web pages or web applications with public facing interfaces developed for the City are to be designed for compliancy with WCAG 2.0 Level AA and to meet the Province of Ontario's Accessible Information and Communications Standard (Accessibility for Ontarians with Disabilities Act, 2005).
+All website, web pages or web applications with public facing interfaces developed for the City are to be designed for compliancy with WCAG 2.0 Level A and to meet the Province of Ontario's Accessible Information and Communications Standard (Accessibility for Ontarians with Disabilities Act, 2005).

 Websites must comply with these guidelines if they are developed: